rakdcolon/rakdcolon/README.md

 [![MasterHead](banner.png)]((https://github.com/rakdcolon))

-I'm a sophomore at Rutgers University.
+I'm a junior at Rutgers University.
 I study Math and Computer Science.
-I'm mainly interested in Computer Science and Applied Mathematics.
+I'm mainly interested in Machine Learning and Systems Programming.
 This GitHub is full of classwork, projects, and notes.

 <h3 align="left">Socials:</h3>